AgentMC/Sao18/Translate/En/PR-III-01.md

 Among them, especially the tips of two long arms started to store vaguely violet light.

-『Sutey, he's set to attack!』
+『Stee, he's set to attack!』

 Respond instantly to the voice from the second aircraft.